 PLASTICS

 The market for commodity petrochemicals and plastics suffers from price volatility.
-Enron has reshaped the industry in recent years by broadly introducing financial risk management practices; tools that the company pioneered for the energy industry.
+Enron is reshaping the industry by broadly introducing financial risk management practices; tools that the company pioneered for the energy industry.
 Using instruments such as swaps, caps, floors and collars, Enron is helping producers and consumers alike neutralize the price volatility that has interrupted their businesses for decades.

-Price risk management can help plastics and petrochemical companies:
+Price management can help plastics and petrochemical companies:

 Smooth earnings